Lightsaber: Choreography

 The technical lightsaber choreography for the original Star Wars trilogy was developed by Hollywood sword-master Bob Anderson.
 Anderson personally trained Mark Hamill (Luke Skywalker) and, in The Empire Strikes Back and Return of the Jedi, performed all the stunts as Darth Vader during the lightsaber duels wearing Vader's costume.
 Anderson's role in the trilogy was highlighted in the film Reclaiming the Blade where he shared his experiences as a fencer developing the lightsaber techniques for the three original movies.

 The lightsaber duels in the Star Wars prequel trilogy were specifically choreographed by stunt-coordinator Nick Gillard to be miniature "stories".
 For these films, Gillard was the primary sword instructor for Liam Neeson (Qui-Gon Jinn), Ewan McGregor (Obi-Wan Kenobi), Ray Park (Darth Maul) and Hayden Christensen (Anakin Skywalker / Darth Vader) among other actors.
 His goal in choreographing the action for The Phantom Menace was to create stunts that flow from the story; "You can't just think, 'I'm a stunt coordinator, I'm going to make a big stunt happen'," Gillard said.
 "It's all about making it tie in nicely with the film so that you don't notice the stunts."

 In writing the prequel trilogy, George Lucas said he wanted the lightsaber combat to be "reminiscent of what had been done in the previous films but also something that was more energized.
 We'd seen old men, young boys, and characters who were half-droid, but we'd never seen a Jedi in his prime.
 I wanted to do that with a fight that was faster and more dynamic—and we were able to pull that off."

-According to Gillard, various lightsaber combat styles were devised for the prequels and intended to further characterize their practitioners.
+According to Gillard, various lightsaber combat styles, or forms, were devised for the prequels and intended to further characterize their practitioners.

 For The Phantom Menace, Gillard set out certain styles and faults for the saber-wielding characters.
 He added that the Jedi's use of such "a short-range weapon" meant "they would have to be very good at it"; combining a variety of disciplines from various sword fighting styles to martial arts "with a touch of tennis and tree chopping", he created the style seen in the Episode I lightsaber battles.

 For The Force Awakens, director J. J. Abrams decided to approach the choreography similarly to how it was done in the original trilogy.
 Abrams stated that the prequel trilogy choreography was "increasingly spectacular and stylized, almost like dance choreography", but that was not what they really wanted to go for in the new films.
 He told Empire magazine, "When you look at Star Wars and Empire, they are very different lightsaber battles, but for me they felt more powerful because they were not quite as slick.
 I was hoping to go for something much more primitive, aggressive and rougher, a throwback to the kind of heart-stopping lightsaber fights I remembered being so enthralled by as a kid."